Guide to Vitamins

 Are vitamins destroyed in food preparation?

 Some vitamin loss occurs the minute food is harvested.
-Modern methods of harvesting, storage, transportation, processing and preparation minimize these losses.
+Modern methods of harvesting, storage, transportation, processing and preparation minimise these losses.
 Vitamin losses occur by oxidation, by light, by heat, by exposure to acids and alkali, and by leaching into the water.
 Considerable amounts of various nutrients remain even in the food that has gone through processing.

 Food Vs Vitamin Pills